antlogic-mac/goit/lesson2-acra/README.md

 ## Main steps for Acra server setup

+It is recommended to split learning of the subject to the following steps:
-- TLS certificate generation: this is needed to setup secure connection between clients
+- TLS certificate generation: this is needed to setup secure connection between the client, Acra server and database server.
+- Acra key generation: there is a bunch of key types so this is needed to understand what keys are used and for which purpose they are used.
+- MySQL server setup: TLS certificate configuration.
+- Acra server setup: server configuration, database encryption configuration, etc.
+- Finally, docker-compose setup allowing to run all the previous steps together.

 ## Contents